 As a PhD course, attendance is not strictly required, but it is expected (and necessary for a good participation grade).
 I would appreciate being notified ahead of time if you are not going to be attending any particular class.

 You have a responsibility to maintain the highest standards of academic integrity in both individual and group work, and to comply with the University of Kentucky policy on academic integrity.
 Any instances of cheating or plagiarism will be subject to the disciplinary procedures of the University.
 Please speak to me if you have any questions about academic integrity or concerns about any classmate’s behavior.
-Please bring any ethical questions or concerns to me before submitting an assignment or participating in an activity (such as in-class exams and activities).
+Please bring any ethical questions or concerns to me before submitting an assignment or participating in an activity.
 Two general rules of thumb: When in doubt about using material, make sure you cite it.
 When in doubt about collaborating, sharing, etc., don’t do it without checking with me.

 If you have a documented disability that requires academic accommodations, please see me as soon as possible during scheduled office hours.
 In order to receive accommodations in this course, you must provide me with a Letter of Accommodation from the Disability Resource Center (Room 2, Alumni Gym, 257‐2754, email address firstname.lastname@example.org) for coordination of campus disability services available to students with disabilities.

-The preferred way to contact me is via email (firstname.lastname@example.org).
-You can also try my office phone (257-2257) or just drop by my office (B&E 455Y).
-Office hours are by appointment only, which you can arrange by email
+The preferred way to contact me is via email (email@example.com).
+You can also try my office phone (257-2257) or just drop by my office (Mandrell 226B).
+You can also arrange an appointment to meet -- just send me an email.